 Mustang Horse Facts

 The Characteristics of a Mustang Horse

-Colonial Spanish Horses are referred to as original Mustangs.
+Early Spanish Horses are referred to as original Mustangs.
+The breed originated outside America and descended from domesticated horses.
 Modern Mustang Horses are different as a range of horse breeds were added to the bloodline.
 This led to a variety of horse phenotypes.

 In general, the Mustang Horse is hardy and muscular.
 It features a surefooted walk that can deal with rough terrains flawlessly.
 This makes the animal an ideal working and trail horse.

 According to the Bureau of Land Management, light horses are more common.
 However, some draft horse representatives also take place.
 Besides, you can find some equines with distinctive features from the Thoroughbreds.